Recognize the importance of pronoun reference.

 Read this example:

-Edwin told Kenny that Dr. Wilson suspected that he cheated on the chemistry exam.
+Edwin told Kenny that Professor Wilson suspected that he had cheated on the chemistry exam.

 Which male is in trouble?
-Is Edwin a gossip who enjoys torturing Kenny with the thought that Dr. Wilson knows about Kenny's misconduct?
-Or is Edwin confessing that he is the one Dr. Wilson suspects?
+Is Edwin a gossip who enjoys torturing Kenny with the thought of Professor Wilson's impending punishment?
+Or is Edwin confessing that he is the one Professor Wilson suspects?
 Because he does not have a single, clear antecedent—it can refer to either Kenny or Edwin—this sentence has pronoun reference problems.

-To fix a pronoun reference error, you will often have to revise the sentence, switching out the pronoun for a clear, specific noun.
+To fix a pronoun reference error, you will often have to revise the sentence, replacing the pronoun for a clear, specific noun.

 Watch what happens:

-Edwin told Kenny that Dr. Wilson suspected that Kenny cheated on the chemistry exam.
+Edwin told Kenny that Professor Wilson suspected that Kenny cheated on the chemistry exam.

-Edwin told Kenny that Dr. Wilson suspected that Edwin cheated on the chemistry exam.
+Edwin told Kenny that Professor Wilson suspected that Edwin cheated on the chemistry exam.

-If you don't like the repetition of the names Kenny or Edwin, try setting up dialog like this:
+If you dislike the repetition of the names Kenny or Edwin, set up dialogue like this:

-Edwin told Kenny, "Dr. Wilson suspects that you cheated on the chemistry exam."
+Edwin told Kenny, "Professor Wilson suspects that you cheated on the chemistry exam."

-Edwin told Kenny, "Dr. Wilson suspects that I cheated on the chemistry exam."
+Edwin told Kenny, "Professor Wilson suspects that I cheated on the chemistry exam."

 Kenny and Edwin are examples of two gender-specific antecedents in the same sentence.
 The same kind of pronoun reference problem can occur with the gender-neutral it.